gravitational/teleport/docs/4.3/aws_oss_guide.md

 {!examples/aws/eks/teleport.yaml!}
 ```

-#### 2. Download Kubectl on Teleport Server
+#### Download Kubectl on Teleport Server
-Kubectl is required to obtain the correct Kube config, so Teleport can access the EKS Cluster.
+Kubectl is required to obtain the correct kubeconfig, so Teleport can access the EKS Cluster.

-Instruction are below, or can be found on [AWS Docs](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).
+Instructions are below, or can be found on [AWS Docs](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).

 ```bash
 # Download the Amazon EKS-vended kubectl binary for your cluster's Kubernetes version from Amazon S3: